 Why try this Butter Bean Vegan Recipe?

-This butter bean stew is perfect as a comfort food especially on colder nights when you just want to warm yourself with a heart-warming bowl.
+This butter bean stew is perfect as a comfort food, especially on colder nights when you want to warm yourself with a heart-warming bowl.
 It’s great on its own but can be even more comforting served with toasted bread and a dollop of yogurt or cream.

-This stew was a huge discovery for me since I already tend to add butter beans to any soup for extra protein.
-But with this one, I can just follow this vegan butter beans recipe knowing that the result will be incredibly tasty, nutritious, and filling!
+This stew was a huge discovery since I already tend to add butter beans to any soup for extra protein.
+But with this one, I can follow this vegan butter bean recipe knowing that the result will be incredibly tasty, nutritious, and filling!

 Additionally, it takes only 30 minutes to serve.
 Just prepare the chopped onions, the garlic, and some chopped parsley mixed with the buttered beans and the other ingredients and “Bon Appetit”!